Michael Mizrachi: World Series of Poker

 During the 2025 series Mizrachi won the Poker Players Championship for a record fourth time, securing his seventh bracelet along with $1,331,322, and breaking a tie with fellow professional and three-time event winner Brian Rast.
 Mizrachi won the Main Event 19 days later, earning $10,000,000 and his eighth bracelet, as well as being inducted into the Poker Hall of Fame during his bracelet presentation.

+At the 2026 World Series of Poker, Mizrachi won his ninth bracelet in the $10,000 Pot-Limit Omaha Championship (Event #70), defeating Zarvan Tumboli heads-up for $1,350,203.
+It was his first bracelet in a standalone Pot-Limit Omaha event and made him one of eight players to have won at least nine WSOP bracelets.

 World Poker Tour

 In January 2005, Mizrachi finished fifth in the World Poker Tour (WPT) World Poker Open at a table also featuring Daniel Negreanu and Scotty Nguyen.
 The next month, he won a first prize of $1,859,909 at the L.A.
 Poker Classic, defeating a final table including Ted Forrest and Erick Lindgren.
 He also finished 11th place (out of 452 entrants) in the $25,000 WPT Championship.

 Cash games

 Mizrachi played during the second season of High Stakes Poker.